-You really don’t need to keep messing about with your investments once you’ve put the money in.
+You don’t need to keep messing about with your investments once you’ve put the money in.
 It’s a good idea to keep an eye on them once a year or so but make sure you’re not panicked into selling your shares just because the stock market has dived a bit…or a lot.
 That’s what the stock market does.

 For most people, though, the best thing is simply to invest regularly – ideally through a standing order every month – and keep on doing it for years.
 Over time, your investments will generally grow.

 Honestly, investing is not hard.
 You can make more money for yourself than the City boys if you just get a bit of basic information and don’t let fear or greed take over your thinking.
 Follow these principles and you will be able to invest properly for your future:

-- Spread your investments.
 This is easier when you have more money to spread, of course.
-First put your money in one kind of investment vehicle (like a company pension).
+First, put your money in one kind of investment vehicle (like a company pension).
 Then as your income and savings increase, try put small bits of savings in different investment products (for example some in shares, some in cash, some in property and so on).
 This is known as diversifying your portfolio or ‘asset allocation’.

 Even if that nice, smart adviser tells you the product is bound to grow and give you security later on, if you don’t understand how it makes money, there’s a good chance it won’t.

 TV advertising is very expensive and companies who can afford it are clearly making too much money out of their clients – you – to pay for it.

 For example, with equity funds (where you pool your money with other people to buy shares), the management fee is taken out of your money each year before the rest is invested.
 It is usually much higher than the cost of an Index-tracking fund.
 This cuts down on the amount you can make in that year.
-It’s the same with property – if you have to pay out £1,000’s per year to keep it going that will reduce the amount you make from it overall.
+It’s the same with property – if you have to pay out £1,000s per year to keep it going that will reduce the profit you make from it overall.

 In fact, when everyone else is investing in something (for example technology shares or property) that is precisely the time that you need to stay away from it.
 Top investors like Warren Buffet ignore popular opinion and invest only in what they personally believe to be sound ideas.
 That’s how they get rich!